 AudioMoth USB Microphone

-AudioMoth USB Microphone is an experimental firmware that turns any AudioMoth device into a USB microphone.
+AudioMoth USB Microphone turns any AudioMoth device into a USB microphone.
 This allows you to plug your AudioMoth into a computer or Raspberry Pi and record audio at sample rates up to 384 kHz.
 The firmware provides all the same filter options as the standard AudioMoth firmware and supports external microphones if using AudioMoth 1.2.0 or AudioMoth Dev.

 The microphone is configured using the associated AudioMoth USB Microphone App which can be downloaded below.

 The firmware operates in a similar way to the standard AudioMoth firmware:

 USB/OFF: When the switch is set to USB/OFF the sample rates, gain and filter options can be set through the AudioMoth USB Microphone App above.
 The green LED will light when USB is connected.

 DEFAULT: When the switch is set to DEFAULT the device will enumerate as a USB microphone implementing the set sample rate and gain.
 The green LED will flash at a rate determined by the sample rate (identical to that of the standard AudioMoth firmware).